Equilibrium Selection in Data Markets: Multiple-Principal, Multiple-Agent Problems with Non-Rivalrous Goods

-We assume $\bold{f}^j : (a_i^j, e) \mapsto \mb{E}[f^j(a_i^j, e)]$ is a continuously differentiable function. \end{assumption} Note that the payment to agent $i$ depends on the entire effort vector $e$.
+Note that the payment to agent $i \in \mc{N}$ from principal $j \in \mc{M}$ depends on the observable $y^j(e)$, which depends on the joint effort $e$.
 In other words, the payment received by agent $i$ is affected by the efforts exerted by the other agents.
 Put another way, the payment contracts induce a game between the agents.
 Payment contracts of this form are studied in~\cite{westenbroek-19},~\cite{shah-16},~\cite{suliman-19} and~\cite{chen-17}.